Back to Blog

 Pros:

-- Native web support via the
+• Native web support via <track> element

-<track>element - Supports basic positioning and alignment
+• Basic positioning and alignment

-- Can include speaker labels and comments
+• Speaker labels and comments

-.) as millisecond separator (easier for developers)
+• Period (.) as millisecond separator (easier for developers parsing with Date API)

 Cons:

-- Slightly less compatible with traditional video editors
+• Slightly less compatible with traditional video editors

-- Styling limited compared to ASS
+• Styling limited compared to ASS

 ASS (Advanced SubStation Alpha)